 Friday came and turns out that the my fears were shared.
 Schools were asked to shut down.
 Part one was won.

 Part two was Social Distancing.
 How do I expect a ten year old to stay home and away from everyone?
-Will he even understand?
+Will he understand?
 What about his friends?
 Other carriers?
-What would he do?
+What would we do?

 I had already told him about the Corona Virus and how it could be silently transmitted without us even knowing.
 This time I explained it further and told him my fears.
 Of how even if he may not be as susceptible, or could recover despite his terrible immunity, he could be risking the little ones much more.
 And his nanny’s mom, who is an elderly lady.